JonathanCen/MidWay/README.md

 GEODO_API_HOST=REPLACE_THIS_WITH_YOUR_GEODO_API_HOST
 ```

-Go into the front-end directory
+Go into the front-end directory:

     cd ../midwayfrontend

-Install all dependicies
+Install all dependencies:

     npm install

-Go into the root directory
+Go into the root directory:

     cd ..

-Run the app
+Run the app:

     npm run dev